-- (1) HUD calculates and sets 50 percent of the area median family income as the preliminary fourperson family income limit; - (2) HUD increases the four-person very low-income limit if it would otherwise be less than the amount at which 35 percent of it equals 85 percent of the annualized two-bedroom FMR.
+- (1) HUD calculates and sets 50 percent of the area median family income as the preliminary four-person family income limit; - (2) HUD increases the four-person very low-income limit if it would otherwise be less than the amount at which 35 percent of it equals 85 percent of the annualized two-bedroom FMR.
 This adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median family income; - (3) HUD reduces the four-person very low-income limit to the greater of 80 percent of the U.S. median family income level, or the amount at which 30 percent of a four-person family's income equals 100 percent of the two-bedroom FMR.
-This adjusts income limits downward for areas with unusually high median family income relative to housing costs; - (4) HUD increases the four-person income limit if it is less than 50 percent of the relevant state nonmetropolitan median family income level;3 and, - (5) HUD increases the four-person income limit if it is less than 95 percent of last year's very low-income limit and reduces to the greater of 105 percent of last year's very low-income limit or to a level representing twice the rate of change in the national median family income estimate if that amount would be larger than five percent.
-For FY 2023 income limits, twice the annualized increase in the national median family income as measured from the 2019 to 2021 ACS is approximately 5.92 percent, so the cap on increases is set at 5.92 percent.
+This adjusts income limits downward for areas with unusually high median family income relative to housing costs; - (4) HUD increases the four-person income limit if it is less than 50 percent of the relevant state nonmetropolitan median family income level;4 and - (5) HUD increases the four-person income limit if it is less than 95 percent of last year's very low-income limit and reduces to the greater of 105 percent of last year's very low-income limit or to a level representing twice the rate of change in the unadjusted national median family income estimate if that amount would be larger than five percent, subject to an absolute cap of 10 percent.
+For FY 2025 income limits, twice the annualized increase in the unadjusted national median family income as measured from the 2022 to 2023 ACS is approximately 9.2 percent, so the cap on increases is set at 9.2 percent.

-3 Under a Housing and Community Development Act of 1987 amendment, nonmetropolitan area income limits should never be set lower than the State nonmetropolitan median family income level.
+4 Under a Housing and Community Development Act of 1987 amendment, nonmetropolitan area income limits should never be set lower than the State nonmetropolitan median family income level.
 In implementing this provision, HUD used its discretion to apply this policy to metropolitan areas as well.
 Doing so avoids the anomaly of assigning higher income limits to a nonmetropolitan county than are assigned to a metropolitan area where the median family income is less than the State non-metro level but above the level for the non-metro county.